astriaorg/docs/docs/overview/introduction.md

 Astria is building a decentralized sequencing layer that can be shared amongst multiple rollups.

-At a high level, the Astria stack's performs the following functions:
+At a high level, the Astria Stack performs the following functions:

 * sequences arbitrary data for usage by multiple rollups
 * makes this data available to rollup nodes